Gisto/Gisto/README.md

 Gisto started as an attempt to fulfill the lack of a syntax highlighted and cloud synchronized code snippet solution.

-You may thing of Gisto as Evernote for code.
+You may think of Gisto as Evernote for code.

-###### Gisto will soon be available on: Windows, OSX and Linux
+#### Gisto is now available to [download](https://github.com/Gisto/Gisto/edit/master/README.md#downloads) on: Windows, OSX and Linux

 ## Features